jasontoups-dfinity/react-component-library/memory-bank/activeContext.md

   - Wrap all routes with the LayoutWrapper component
   - Modify existing page components to work within the new layout structure

-This feature will make it easier to develop and test responsive designs within the React Playground.
+This feature will make it easier to develop and test responsive designs within the React Component Library.

 ## Implemented Feature: Developer Wrapper